yanbinc2/ME_alg/README.md

        PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle'  --> This is the embedded data.

-    Output: It will output three files for the 4 scores evaluation in the following phase 4.
+    Output: It will output three predicted files for the 4 scores evaluation in the following phase 4.
 They are "results_of_original.mat"
   "results_of_combination.mat", and "results_of_removal.mat".

+3. "phase4_merge_seedregions_package.m".
+This is the code to merge the seed regions according to the three predicted files (mat files).
-2. "phase5.ipynb"
+4. "phase5.ipynb"

     Function: This code merges seed regions, then expands seed regions iteratively.